Mechanical System Installation#

 Ventilation

 The VisionController generates heat during operation.
-Always guarantee at least 50 mm of free space around the device.
-Otherwise the following may occur:
+Always ensure at least 50 mm of clearance space around the device.
+Otherwise, there could be:

-Accurate camera positioning and alignment are critical steps that directly affect calibration accuracy and the performance of the picking system.
+Precise positioning and alignment of the camera are critical steps that directly affect the calibration accuracy and performance of the picking system.

-The camera must be mounted so that the front face of the lens is positioned at a specific distance, Working Distance, from the surface of the FlexiBowl plate.
+The camera must be mounted so that the front face of the lens is positioned at a specific distance (Working Distance) from the working surface of the FlexiBowl®.

-For detailed calculation of the optimal distance for your application, refer to Optimal Working Distance Calculation.
+For a detailed calculation of the ideal distance for your application, please refer to the dedicated section: Ideal Distance Calculation

 |---|---|---|